kube-academy/katacoda-scenarios/kubectl/step12.md

-If you want to sort the information output, this flag is helpful:
+If you want to sort the output of queries, you can use the `--sort-by` flag:

 `kubectl get pod --sort-by=.` by some data point.

 In this case, let's sort by name
 `kubectl get pod --sort-by=.metadata.name`{{execute}}

-You should see the pods in descending order.
+You should see the Pods in descending order.